 In this work, we use these circuits and XEB results for benchmarking our logical encoding, which requires the ability to simulate these circuits.
-Future logical-algorithm experimentation can explore quantum-advantage $^{18,48,107-109}$ tests with encoded qubits, as will be detailed in M.K. et al., manuscript in preparation.
+Future logical algorithm experimentation can explore quantum-advantage [18, 47, 105-107] tests with encoded qubits, as will be detailed in Ref.
+[99].